felixlopz/hubrise-test-task/content/docs/en/terminology.md

 ![Accounts and Locations example](../images/046-en-2x-accounts-locations.png)

 A User Profile can have access to multiple Accounts.
 On the other hand, different User Profiles can have access to the same Account with different permission levels.
 For more information, see [Permissions](/docs/permissions/).

+## Billing Cycles

+Billing Cycles are always a month in duration, and start on the same calendar day as the Account is created.

+For example, if you open your HubRise account on March 17, your Billing Cycle goes from that day to April 16.
+The next billing date is April 17, and you will always be billed on the 17th of every following month.